NPhamDinh/nphamdinh.github.io/_pages/about.md

   image: prof_pic.jpg
   image_circular: true # crops the image to make it circular
   more_info: >
-    "The day you think there is no improvements to be made is a sad one for any player." - Lionel Messi
+    <small>"The day you think there is no improvements to be made is a sad one for any player." - Lionel Messi</small>

 news: false # includes a list of news items